johnnywalker-git/call-logger/README.md

 Supabase was a good choice due to built-in auth, and also as the data had come from a spreadsheet, it made sense to have the option of SQL functions on the data.
 It also has a generous free tier, and good docs and community support.
 Supabase also offers a real-time database option.
 So this will keep the app constantly updated for when new calls come in.

-Decided on Vanilla React for the front-end via Vite.
+I decided on Vanilla React for the front-end via Vite.
 It is lightweight and as the app doesn’t need much routing NextJS would be overkill.

 Also used MUI to simplify and speed-up the process for things like checkboxes and the calender to select a certain date to query the database.